Ricotta Ravioli

 1/2 tsp dried oregano

-1/4 cup cashews pureed with just enough water to become cream
+fresh black pepper 1/4 cup cashews pureed with just enough water to become cream

 1-1/2 tsp miso paste